The Tempest: Act V and Epilogue

-Or else good night your vow!

-Prospero, keenly aware of all this, feels the need to teach Miranda—an intention he first stated in act one.
-The need to teach Miranda is what inspires Prospero in act four to create the masque, and the "value of chastity" is a primary lesson being taught by the masque along with having a happy marriage.

 Date and sources

 Date

 It is not known for certain exactly when The Tempest was written, but evidence supports the idea that it was probably composed sometime between late 1610 to mid-1611.
+Evidence supports composition perhaps occurring before, after, or at the same time as The Winter's Tale.
 It is considered one of the last plays that Shakespeare wrote alone.
-Evidence supports composition perhaps occurring before, after, or at the same time as The Winter's Tale.
+But it was not, as is sometimes claimed, Shakespeare's last play, since it is post-dated by his collaborations with John Fletcher: Henry VIII, Cardenio and The Two Noble Kinsmen.
 Edward Blount entered The Tempest into the Stationers' Register on 8 November 1623.
 It was one of 16 Shakespeare plays that Blount registered on that date.

-Contemporary sources

-There is no obvious single origin for the plot of The Tempest; it appears to have been created with several sources contributing, chiefly William Strachey's "Letter to an Excellent Lady".
-Since source scholarship began in the eighteenth century, researchers have suggested passages from "Naufragium" ("The Shipwreck"), one of the colloquies in Erasmus's Colloquia Familiaria (1518), and Richard Eden's 1555 translation of Peter Martyr's De orbo novo (1530).